This tour sets up your first site on CloudCannon, showcases some of the features and demonstrates different editors.

 Keep a full history of changes and work on your local machine by syncing files with a storage provider instead.

-Open the Visual Editor by selecting Editor in the left sidebar.
+Open the Visual Editor by selecting Edit in the left sidebar.

 The Visual Editor is for making content changes inline on the website.
 Yellow boxes indicate Editable Regions in each page.
 Navigate around the site to make changes to other pages.